 - Intelligence and expertise of backers has considerably increased.
 While five years ago you could have just a basic idea of your project, place a basic description in crowdfunding platforms and successfully receive funding, today it’s far from being the case.
 You need to carefully work on all the aspects of your project to convince the potential backers that you have enough credibility.

 - Competition to get backers’ attention and support has notably increased as well.
 Thousands of projects are being registered every day in crowdfunding platforms.
 Hence, to successfully meet your goal, you need to understand that crowdfunding is not working automatically and do your homework before your launch.
-Prepare 3-4 months before the launch and work on all the aspects of your campaign, including your audience, video, campaign page design, PR strategy etc.
+Prepare 3-4 months before the launch and work on all the aspects of your fundraiser, including your audience, video, fundraiser page design, PR strategy etc.

 - Crowdfunding has been creating incentives for creativity and innovation.
-Many people follow how the life of ‘ordinary’ people changes after a successful crowdfunding campaign.
+Many people follow how the life of ‘ordinary’ people changes after a successful crowdfunding fundraiser.
 This creates a multiplication effect of creativity and a lot of people get inspired from these success stories and start to innovate themselves.”

 Robin Eschler, founder of Social Impact Marketing, said: